 Use password-activated screensavers.

-Use strong passwords.
+Use strong passwords unique and independent of any personal passwords.

 Change passwords periodically.

-Prohibit posting of passwords near employee’s work station or computer.
+Prohibit posting of passwords anywhere except for a secure password manager.

-Encrypt sensitive information when it is transmitted electronically over networks or stored online.
+Sensitive information must be encrypted both in transit and at rest.

 Limit or do not allow storage of sensitive information on portable devices such as laptop computers or removable drives or other storage media; if sensitive information is stored on mobile devices, it must be encrypted.